gbtitus/chapel/runtime/src/comm/ofi/MCM-Conformance.md

-  Currently the comm layer doesn't do anything when parent tasks create children, although if it had the opportunity to do so it could be beneficial to delay some actions until that point.
-The runtime memory consistency interface contains a `chpl_rmem_consist_release()` function which is currently called at that point, among others, but only when remote caching is enabled.
-This could be enabled for comm=ofi also
+  Currently the comm layer doesn't do anything when parent tasks create children, although if it had the opportunity to do so it could be beneficial to delay some actions until then.
+The runtime memory consistency interface contains a `chpl_rmem_consist_release()` function which is currently called just before child creation, among other times, but only when remote caching is enabled.
+This could be enabled for comm=ofi in general, however.

-  ---

 - The program `t = begin{Y}; waitFor(t); Z;` implies _Y <<sub>p</sub>
   Z_.